browse our collection

 The collection includes familiar names from American art history as well as significant holdings of contemporary regional art from both established and emerging artists.

-Explore a selection of these works more deeply in this online gallery.
+Below, explore a selection of these works more deeply in this online gallery.
 For more information about the work, please click on the thumbnail version of the artwork below to open a page from our collections database.

 Figuration in American Art